New Hampshire Breath Tests

 You are not required to take the test and you may refuse.
 Refusing the test often deprives the State of evidence that it relies upon to establish the crime of drunk driving or impaired driving in court.
+However, there are penalties for refusing the test.

-However, there are penalties for refusing the test that are important to understand.
-A refusal triggers the administrative license suspension process, which may result in the imposition of a 180 license loss for a first offense and a 2 year license loss for a subsequent offense.
-Separate from this administrative process, you also may be charged with the criminal offense of Driving While Intoxicated in a New Hampshire court.
+Separate from this administrative process, you also may be charged with the criminal offense of driving while intoxicated in a New Hampshire court.
 In New Hampshire, the fact of a refusal may be used against you in court as evidence of impairment, which is much different than in other states, including Massachusetts.

 Legal Assistance from a New Hampshire DWI Lawyer

 If you are facing arrest for a DWI charge and you have refused a breath test, it is important to get legal assistance from a New Hampshire DWI attorney at our firm.
-A conviction for a DWI has serious consequences and we can help you avoid the devastating penalties.
+A conviction for DWI has serious consequences, and we can help you avoid the devastating penalties.
 To reduce these consequences, it is important to hire an attorney who has the knowledge and experience to help you through your case.

 Real Results for Real People